 In 2006 two new wells to the east side of the system were added.

-To accommodate the growth of our community , several other additions such as water storage tanks along with constructions and upgrades have taken place.
+To accommodate the growth of our community , several other additions such as water storage tanks along with constructions and upgrades to various facilities have taken place.

 A new complete Water Plant Station, Wafer Road Station was competed in 2012